eminjafarli/BookStore/README.md

 # 📚 Bookstore

-A full-stack web application that simulates an online bookstore where users can browse, search, and manage a collection of books.
+A full-stack web application that simulates a social media where users can browse, search, and manage a collection of books.
 It supports user authentication, role-based access (Admin/User), and a responsive UI for seamless interaction across devices.

 ---

 ## 🔍 Features

 - ✅ User registration and login
-- 🔐 Role-based access (Admin & User)
+- 🔐 Role-based access
 - 📖 Browse, search, and view book details
 - ✏️ Admins can add, update, and delete books
-- 📱 Responsive design for mobile and desktop
 - 🐳 Dockerized for easy setup and deployment

 ---